Haivision/srt/docs/BuildOptions.md

 **`--prefix=<path>`**

-This is an alias to `--cmake-install-prefix`.
-This is the root directory for installation, inside which next the GNU/POSIX compatible directory layout will be used.
-As on all known build systems, this defaults to `/usr/local` on POSIX compatible systems.
+This is an alias to the `--cmake-install-prefix` variable that establishes the root directory for installation, inside of which a GNU/POSIX compatible directory layout will be used.
+As on all known build systems, this defaults to `/usr/local` on GNU/POSIX compatible systems, with lower level GNU/POSIX directories created inside: `/usr/local/bin`,`/usr/local/lib`, etc.

 **`--pthread-include-dir=<path>`**